hafizhfattah/ghiblistudio_app/README.md

 ### 📦 **GhibliStudio App**

-A Simple Design Of Films From Ghibli Studio with API from Ghibli Studio
+A Simple Design Of Films From Ghibli Studio with API from Ghibli Studio.

 ### 🎖  **Installing**
 ```